haskell/blog.haskell.org/content/investigating-lang-ext-semantics/index.md

 +    (withLexicalCallStack (\x -> uncurry action x))

 ```
-You've to insert a lambda, which apparently signifies some performance impact.
+You've to insert a lambda, which apparently has some performance impact.
 This went wild with [Yesod stacks](https://www.yesodweb.com/book),
 whose code generation helpfully created
 the database alias in the template: